 Benefits of Filing Simultaneously

-The main benefit of filing both your federal and state return together electronically is convenience.
+The main benefit of electronically filing your federal and state return together is convenience.
 Other benefits include:

-- Fast Processing: The IRS and participating states can process e-file returns much faster than paper returns
+- Faster processing: The IRS and participating states can process e-file returns much more quickly than paper returns.

-- Faster Refund: Faster processing means you receive your refund faster, especially if you choose direct deposit.
+- Faster refunds: Faster processing means you'll receive your refund more quickly, particularly if you request direct deposit.

-- More Accurate: Tax preparation software helps to eliminates errors, and the e-file system also has some built in error detection.
+- Improved accuracy: Tax preparation software helps to eliminate errors, and the e-file system also has some built-in error detection.

-- Proof of Filing: You receive notification when your federal and state returns have been received and accepted.
+- Proof of filing: You'll receive a notification when your federal and state returns have been received and accepted.

 Is E-Filing Safe?

-Some people may worry about the security of their personal information when e-filng.
-However, according to the IRS, the federal e-file system has never had a security breach.
-The IRS uses many security features, such as multiple firewalls, anti-virus features, and encryption to ensure the safety of your personal information.
+Some people might worry about the security of their personal information when they're e-filing.
+The IRS employs many security features, such as multiple firewalls, anti-virus features, and encryption to ensure the safety of your personal information when you transmit it.

-More information: The IRS has compiled a list of contact information for each state’s e-file coordinator if you would like details on how to make tax payments and e-filing your tax return separately from the MeF program.
+The Federation of Tax Administrators has compiled a list of contact information for each state’s e-file coordinator if you would like details on how to make tax payments and e-filing your tax return separately from the MeF program.